Jim O'Neill: BRICs, MINTs strong despite emerging market wobbles

 BRIC funds held 9 billion euros ($12.41 billion) at the end of last year, from 21 billion euros at end 2010.

-This has been largely driven by the U.S. Federal Reserve's tapering of its bond-buying programme, which exposed how vulnerable frontier and emerging markets can be to hot money.
+This has been largely driven by the U.S. Federal Reserve's tapering of its bond-buying program, which exposed how vulnerable frontier and emerging markets can be to hot money.

 It also has begun to dawn on investors that economic growth does not always mean higher stock market returns, which can be hindered by corporate governance problems or dodgy accounting.